 5. Paul von Hindenburg

 Paul von Hindenburg had retired from the army in 1911 but the outbreak of the First World War led to his coming back in August 1914.
-He was sent to the Eastern Front as Commander of East Prussia.
-During that year, the Germans scored a big victory at Tannenberg where Hindenburg’s troops overcame a much larger army, subsequently leading to his appointed as Commander-in-Chief of the German army in the East during September 1914.
+He was sent to the Eastern Front as commander of the East Prussia army.